 Incidentally, that means you’d have to go back to the income statement to eliminate transactions that do not reflect cash transfers.
 It may seem tedious, but the upshot is you don’t have to go back to reconcile your statements.

-What is in a cash flow statement?
+What's in a cash flow statement?

-1. Cash flow from operations: contains data on incoming cash from current assets and current liabilities, including all operational business activities such as salaries, and buying and selling inventory.
+1. Cash flow from operations: This contains data on incoming cash from current assets and current liabilities, including all operational business activities such as salaries, and buying and selling inventory.

-2. Cash flow from investing activities: shows your investment losses and gains.
+2. Cash flow from investing activities: This shows your investment losses and gains.
 An analyst can use this to work out the capital expenditure (CapEx) changes.
 For example, it includes transactions like mergers and acquisitions, or purchasing equipment.

 The CFS may also include non-cash items such as obsolescence and depreciation expenses.
 Depreciation and amortization reduce net income in the income statement, although you add them back to the CFS as they are non-cash expenses.

-Accounts payable effect on cash flow
+The effect of accounts payable on cash flow

 For the purchaser, that is akin to a source of cash as it increases cash flow and cash in hand.